usdot-fhwa-OPS/V2X-Hub/Contributing.md

 * To create one, go to your fork of the project, click on the Pull Requests tab, and click the big green “New Pull Request” button.

 ### Merging Changes
-**We want your help to make CARMAPlatform Project great.**
+**We want your help to make V2X Hub great.**
-* All pull requests will be reviewed by the CARMAPlatform team.
+* All pull requests will be reviewed by the V2X Hub team.
 * During the review of your pull request the team member will either merge it, request changes to it, or close it with an explanation.
 * For major changes the reviewer may require additional support from the team, which could cause some delay.
 * We'll do our best to provide updates and feedback throughout the process.
-* Feel free to open pull requests, and the CARMAPlatform team will communicate through it with any comments.
+* Feel free to open pull requests, and the V2X Hub team will communicate through it with any comments.

 ## Branching Model
 Vincent Driessen’s  ["git flow"](https://nvie.com/posts/a-successful-git-branching-model/) branching model is a git branching and release management workflow that helps developers keep track of features, hotfixes and releases in a software projects.
 We will follow this model and mainly use five branches - master, develop, feature, release, and hotfix.